Pfizer to buy maker of attention-deficit drug for $255 million

-Pfizer Inc (PFE.N) said it would buy privately held-NextWave Pharmaceuticals for $255 million (159 million pounds), gaining access to the company's attention deficit hyperactivity disorder drug, the first once-daily liquid medicine approved to treat the condition in the United States.
+Pfizer Inc said it would buy privately held-NextWave Pharmaceuticals for $255 million, gaining access to the company's attention deficit hyperactivity disorder drug, the first once-daily liquid medicine approved to treat the condition in the United States.

 NextWave's shareholders would also be eligible to get up to $425 million based on certain sales milestones.